0xdeafc0de/domain_category_db/README.md

-# Domain Category Lookup Server
+# Domain Category DB
-A lightweight and extensible domain categorization lookup service in Go.
+A lightweight and extensible domain categorization lookup DB in Go.
 It fetches public blocklists from remote URLs, categorizes domains, and serves lookup requests via a REST API.
 Supports optional use of radix trees and hash-based indexing for high-performance lookups.

 ## Features
 - Loads domain blocklists from remote URLs or cached local files.